ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.6.2 =
+* Improved broken link checked to identify redirections to new URLs

 = 6.6.1 =
 * Added new option field for user submission form to specify tooltips to be displayed when user hovers over the fields
 * Fixed issue with export all links function not working if no tags are assigned